MockbaTheBorg/MockbaMod/README.md

 * **MockbaMod**: 3.2.5.1 - https://mega.nz/file/cfAnUIjK#NaJBnRQxlm4sS3Io5_A2atHvrP_Abir19mLXoInpSo0 <br>
 * **MockbaMod**: 3.2.6.14 - https://mega.nz/file/UPBhCZRD#SoMPNZsnpJ8z25BnTTpCqBeKtd3BlwsJCAV1fU6ao4g <br>
 * **MockbaMod**: 3.3.0.0 - https://mega.nz/file/oTBkhYSR#MbPTaJyNVqHnqsYH9PsMpUww1vfJUYS7qR3AfPwzJ9s <br>
+(The Difference Between the Above Mockba Mod and the Factory Firmware is very Minute, The Above Modded Firmware Just checks for Presence For an Inserted MockbaMod SD Card (Below) and loads extra scripts from there...
+It still Runs the **Stock Factory** Firmware Either Way, But with some extra "Bells and Whistles" From SD card..

 This is the card contents zip archive, which is extracted to the root folder of your SD card:<br>
 * **SD Card**: 4.08 - https://mega.nz/file/FexABKgI#dOyL4QwdUje8JhBXk0Tezx7BJAr_QFjv1ETrB6D91aA <br>